 Title

-The title of the article is “Yoga for improving sleep quality and quality of life for older adult.”
+The title of the article being reviewed is “Yoga for improving sleep quality and quality of life for older adult.”
 The title of the article seemed to be long and the wording “quality and quality” seems to be repetitious for the readers who have not read the article.
 As a first time reader it is a bit ambiguous if the word quantity was misspelled for quality.
-However, after reading the article the title does makes a sense since the article discusses the sleep quality as well as other qualities such as the emotional, physical and psychological well being that improves with yoga intervention in the elderly population.
-Though the research study measures the quantity of sleep, more significance is given to the quality of sleep and life in the elderly which makes the title appropriate for this article.
+However, after reading the article the title does make sense since the article discusses the sleep quality as well as other qualities such as the emotional, physical and psychological wellbeing that improves with yoga intervention in the elderly population.
+Though the research study measures the quantity of sleep, more significance is given to the quality of sleep and the quality of life for the elderly which makes the title appropriate for this article.
 The title implies the hypothesis of the research study.
-Though the title emphasizes the research to be a qualitative study, the research study was actually conducted in a quantitative approach.
-From the title the readers can clearly recognize that the independent variable is yoga and the dependent variable is the quality of sleep and life.
+Though the title emphasizes the research to be a qualitative study, the research study uses a mixed methods research with a heavy emphasis on quantitative research methods.
+From the title the readers can clearly recognize that the independent variables are metrics related to yoga like pre and post intervention and the dependent variables are the quality of sleep and quality of life.
 Overall the title clearly presents the key variable and the population of the study.

 Abstract

-The abstract of the article is long with well structured sub headings covering the main aspects of the research.
+The abstract of the article is long with well-structured sub headings covering the main aspects of the research.
 The abstract contains the context, objective, design, settings, participants, intervention, outcome measures, results and conclusion.
-The contents under each subheading were concise and brief.
+The contents under each subheading are concise and brief.
 The abstract provides a quick overview and central information of the research.
 One of the areas which contained unnecessary information was the result section.
-Instead of mentioning all the qualities such as “... sleep quality; sleep efficiency; sleep latency and duration; self assessed sleep quality; fatigue; general well-being; depression; anxiety; stress; tension; anger; vitality; and function in physical, emotional, and social roles” the whole sentence could have been cut short by just mentioning improvement in quality of sleep and physical, emotional and social well being, which covers all the factors mentioned above.
+Instead of mentioning all the qualities such as “... sleep quality; sleep efficiency; sleep latency and duration; self-assessed sleep quality; fatigue; general well-being; depression; anxiety; stress; tension; anger; vitality; and function in physical, emotional, and social roles” the whole sentence could have been cut short by just mentioning improvement in quality of sleep and physical, emotional and social wellbeing, which covers all the factors mentioned above.

 Introduction